 I describe the villas from the area of Padua descending toward the lagoon.
 An itinerary that, in some ways, contradicts the historic tradition.
 In fact, the Venetians were riding up the canal to arrive at their mainland villas.
 But this solution is more suitable for the needs of modern tourists.
 First of all, for the progress of the route from a normal environment, through the magic of the waterway until the incomparable spectacle of the lagoon.

 From the Brenta Riviera waterway to the Venetian lagoon

 This journey starts in the town of Strà and ends at the river mouth, where it opens the Venetian lagoon.

 Therefore the first villa is Foscarini Rossi that recalls Palladio‘s patterns, and today it’s a shoe museum.
 Just after, Villa Pisani (now National Museum), huge and imposing complex built in the eighteenth century on the site of an earlier villa.
 The original project was by Girolamo Frigimelica.
 At his death, in 1732, the assignment of the work passed to Francesco Maria Preti.
 That completes it in time to celebrate the nomination of Alvise Pisani as doge of Venice.

 The towns along the waterway

 Continuing, always in Strà, you will see Villa Pisani “la Barbariga” of the 18th century.
 After a short break in Dolo, to find a site that still maintains a well preserved ancient charm with its mill, you arrive in the town of Mira.
 You pass by villa Venier Contarini, villa Alessandri, Villa Contarini “Dei Leoni”, and Villa Widmann Rezzonico Foscari.
-In the village of Oriago you will see villa Priuli Perale, and finally you get to Villa Foscari called “La Malcontenta”.
+In the village of Oriago you will see villa Priuli Perale, and finally you get to Villa Foscari “La Malcontenta”.